-The physical origin of dynamical magnetization can be seen already from a simple model of two decoupled dissipative oscillators for which a monochromatic driving leads to a certain degree of synchronization with the driving phase [10].
-This phenomenological approach was proposed by Magarill and Chaplik [11] who gave first estimates for photoinduced magnetism in ballistic nanostructures.
-Here we develop a more rigorous approach based on the density matrix and semiclassical calculations of dynamical magnetization.
-We also extend our analysis to a generic case of enharmonic potential inside the dot that leads to qualitative changes in the magnetization dependence on microwave frequency.
-We also trace certain parallels between dynamical magnetization, directed transport (ratchets) induced by microwave fields in asymmetric nanostructures [12,13,14,15] and the Landau damping [16,17].
+The physical origin of dynamical magnetization can already be seen from a simple model of two decoupled dissipative oscillators for which a monochromatic driving leads to a certain degree of synchronization with the driving phase [11].
+This phenomenological approach was proposed by Magarill and Chaplik [12] who gave the first estimates for photo induced magnetism in ballistic nanostructures.
+Here we develop a more rigorous approach based on the density matrix and semiclassical calculations of the dynamical magnetization.
+We also extend our analysis to a generic case of a nonlinear potential inside the dot that leads to qualitative changes in the magnetization dependence on microwave frequency.
+We also trace certain parallels between the dynamical magnetization, directed transport (ratchets) induced by microwave fields in asymmetric nanostructures [13-16] and Landau damping [17,18].

-The paper has the following structure: in Section II we consider the case of a quantum dot with harmonic potential, enharmonic potential is analyzed in Section III, a quantum dot in a form of Bunimovich stadium [18] is considered in Section IV, discussions and conclusions are given in Section V.
+The paper has the following structure: in Section 2 we consider the case of a quantum dot with a harmonic potential, a nonlinear potential is analyzed in Section 3, a quantum dot in a form of Bunimovich stadium [19] is considered in Section 4, discussions and conclusions are given in Section 5.